devicehive/devicehive-admin-panel/README.md

 ## Development server

 Run `npm start` for a dev server.
+The [configuration](src/environments/environment.ts) should contain paths a running instance of the DH Java Server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build